 Level of Instruction: Intermediate.

-Target Audience: Laboratory technologists, laboratory management, infectious disease providers, internal medicine providers.
+Target Audience: Laboratory technologists, laboratory management, laboratory directors, infectious disease providers, internal medicine providers.

 Format: There are eight webinars and each will have a pre- or post-activity to enhance the impact of the presentation.
 The webinars' content does not build on the previous webinars in the series.
 All of the content is independent so learners can purchase only those that meet their needs.

 The live webinar’s audio and video are presented via your computer.
 Learners who listen to the expert’s 50-minute presentation will have the opportunity to ask questions.
 The presentation will be recorded and available for viewing one week after the live event.
 Learners will receive an email once the recording is available.
 If you purchase a topic after the live event, you will only have access to the recording.